data-ohio/introductory-data-science/2/2/2_2_charting_techniques.md

 ```

 Our second set of readings are from [Learning Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text` and are repeated from {numref}`sec:traditional_plots`.
-* The first of these also considers visualizing the behavior of one variable:
+* The first of these also considers visualizing the behavior of 1 variable:
   * [10.2.
 What to Look For in a Distribution](http://www.textbook.ds100.org/ch/10/eda_distributions.html)
 * The second of these considers visualizing the relationship between 2 variables:
   * [10.3.
 What to Look For in a Relationship](http://www.textbook.ds100.org/ch/10/eda_relationships.html)